snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 In PRO, a collection note (sometimes referred to as a driver's manifest) is a document listing items that are to be collected by a driver.
 It is intended to be printed and given to the driver at the point of collection.

 In order to generate a note for a specific collection, you will need to tell PRO which shipments are to be picked up as part of that collection.
-You can so so using the **Get Shipment Group Collection Note** endpoint.
+You can do so using the **Get Shipment Group Collection Note** endpoint.

 <!-- PRO has three endpoints that enable you to do so: